-Empire apples are available in the fall and early winter months.
+Empire apples are available in the fall through winter.

 Recipes that include Empire Apples.
 One is easiest, three is harder.

 People have shared Empire Apples using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 See Canyon OrchardsNear Santa Monica, California, United States

 San Luis Obispo

 Santa Monica Farmers Market